reactjs/react.dev/src/content/reference/react/useState.md

 In most cases, you don't need this:

 * **If the value you need can be computed entirely from the current props or other state, [remove that redundant state altogether.](/learn/choosing-the-state-structure#avoid-redundant-state)** If you're worried about recomputing too often, the [`useMemo` Hook](/reference/react/useMemo) can help.
-* If you want to reset the entire component tree's state, [pass a different `key` to your component.](#resetting-state-with-a-key)
+* If you want to reset the entire Component tree's state, [pass a different `key` to your component.](#resetting-state-with-a-key)
 * If you can, update all the relevant state in the event handlers.

-In the rare case that none of these apply, there is a pattern you can use to update state based on the values that have been rendered so far, by calling a `set` function while your component is rendering.
+In the rare case that none of these apply, there is a pattern you can use to update state based on the values that have been rendered so far, by calling a `set` function while your Component is rendering.

 Here's an example.
-This `CountLabel` component displays the `count` prop passed to it:
+This `CountLabel` Component displays the `count` prop passed to it:

 ```js src/CountLabel.js
 export default function CountLabel({ count }) {